Self Guided Walking Holidays in Romania

-Our self guided walking holidays in Romania are the perfect way to immerse yourself in the totally different world that you will find in Transylvania and the South Carpathians.
-Choose a walking tour in Romania from the list below.
+Our self guided walking holidays in Romania are the perfect way to immerse yourself in the totally different world that you will find in Transylvania and the South Carpathians, or in the lesser known Apuseni Mountains to the west.

 Explore independently two mountains in Transylvania: Piatra Mare (Big Stone) Mountain and Piatra Craiului (King’s Stone) National Park at your own pace; then move to discover the beauty of the Danube Delta on a guided boat & hike tour.
 For a glimpse into medieval Transylvania, take a stroll around the old city of Brasov.

 This trip starts near Balea Lake, a picturesque glacial lake at just over 2,000 m.
 For a spectacular view of the Fagaras, you will hike to one of the highest peaks in Romania.
 For a glimpse into medieval Transylvania and its towns with narrow, winding streets, you take a stroll around the medieval towns of Sibiu and Brasov.

 Our Trails of the Apuseni Mountains walking holiday will let you explore a world of deep forests and silky meadows, impressive gorges and canyons, majestic waterfalls and fascinating caves in the lesser known parts of the Carpathian Range.